YamalLamine/100-DaysOfCode/README.md

 - [ ] Learn [Web Dev]
 - [ ] Build a full project
 - [ ] Learn how to code without AI
+- [ ] Time will pass, so I might as well do this 🤷;
+- [ ] plus, I get to learn something.
 - [ ] Be smart af;
 - [ ] But more importantly, DON'T give up;
 - [ ] Keep chipping away at the problem;